rajiteh/awesome/TOPICS.md

 ## chatbot

-*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for syncing data from SaaS tools to vector stores, where they can be easily queried by GPT apps.
-Build Q\&A bots, semantic search, and ChatGPT plugins while effortlessly managing data pipelines.
+*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
+Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps

 *   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.

 ## chatgpt

-*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for syncing data from SaaS tools to vector stores, where they can be easily queried by GPT apps.
-Build Q\&A bots, semantic search, and ChatGPT plugins while effortlessly managing data pipelines.
+*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
+Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps

 *   [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3